Mary Dunlop: Early life and family

-Mary Dunlop was born Mary Edith Hobart on 25 November 1912 at 33 South Mall, Cork.
+Mary Dunlop was born Mary Edith Hobart on 25 November 1912 at 33 South Mall, Cork, Ireland.
 She was the only daughter of three surviving children of general medical practitioner Nathaniel Henry "Ted" Hobart (born 1867) and Edith Guest Hobart (née Lane) (1881–1912).
 Her mother died of pneumonia three days after Dunlop's birth.
 The family later lived on Blackrock Road, Cork, and then in Currabinny, County Cork.
 The family were Church of Ireland.
 Dunlop attended school in England, returning to Ireland to look after her father's home.

 She married Robert Andrew Egerton Dunlop (1902–1967) on 25 November 1933 on her 21 birthday.
 Her husband was from County Dublin and was a lieutenant in the Royal Army Service Corps in Edinburgh, having served previously at Camden Fort Meagher.
 They lived in Scotland until World War II broke out.
 They had one surviving daughter, Jill, born in 1935.
 They also had twins who died a few weeks after their birth.
 Her husband served in the British expeditionary force which was evacuated from Dunkirk in 1940.
 Dunlop travelled with him to his wartime postings in Egypt, Palestine, Libya, and Ghana.
 She served as an ambulance driver in north Africa.
 After her husband's retirement from the army at the rank of lieutenant‐colonel, he worked as the transport manager with a Cork brewery with the family living in Currabinny.
 Dunlop was widowed when he died in a commercial passenger airplane crash on 3 June 1967 over the Pyrenees.